 The third ingredient of this perfect storm on the horizon is the consequence of whatever the government decides to do about it.
 We can raise taxes, but the government's chronic inability to save money makes it unlikely that we can pay much of this debt off in advance.
 To use fancier language, we are already at the point on the Laffer Curve where raising taxes produces progressively less revenue; carried to extremes, taxation will provoke a depression.
 On the other hand, inflation isn't very attractive, either.

 For centuries, governments have found it easier to borrow money than to raise taxes.
 The currency gets progressively less valuable until it eventually can become totally worthless.
 That's what happened to Austria and Germany after the reparations of the Versailles Treaty were imposed as external taxes in the 1920s.
 The suffering caused by this episode of hyperinflation was one of the main grievances leading to the ascendency of Adolf Hitler, although it is true the German economy was in poor condition after losing World War I.

-In any event, whether our efforts to correct the situation lead to depression or inflation, or both, the sequence of collapse of the auto industry, followed by desperate constraint of healthcare costs, and then the monetary convulsions amply justifies the term of Perfect Storm.
+In any event, whether our efforts to correct the situation lead to depression or inflation, or both, the sequence of the collapse of the auto industry, followed by the desperate constraint of healthcare costs, and then the monetary convulsions amply justifies the term of Perfect Storm.
 The sooner the matter is addressed the less painful it will be.
 There were a hundred opportunities to address this problem, starting in 1943.
-But the last time the country stood at attention, waiting for revelation of what would reform our broken system was in 1993.
+But the last time the country stood at attention, waiting for the revelation of what would reform our broken system was in 1993.
 And when the miracle of deep academic thinking finally emerged with fanfare, Congress wouldn't even bring it to a vote, and rightly so.